MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 > [!WARNING]
 > For the June 2024 release, a warning is shown but you are still allowed to publish the form.
-> For July 2024 release, an error stops you from publishing the form.
+> For the July 2024 release, an error stops you from publishing the form.

 This applies to orgs with the DOI feature flag enabled.